WebReflection/query-result/README.md

 Instead of using some limited, quite obtrusive, and not fully cross platform code like [the following one](https://gist.github.com/paulirish/12fb951a8b893a454b32) proposed by Paul Irish, we can use a much better approach, we can subclass Array for real.

-Not only this is a technique that will be incrementally available as soon as browsers will bring ES6 features in their engines, it also gives us the ability to extend such subclass the way we want without modifying global properties and objects, keeping the environment clean and friendly.
+Not only is this a technique that will be incrementally available as soon as browsers bring ES6 features into their engines, it also gives us the ability to extend such subclasses the way we want without modifying global properties and objects, keeping the environment clean and friendly.

 With `QueryResult` we have backward compatibility down to older IE,